HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 ### Data Elements for Sending Attachments

 The following data elements are needed to associate an attachment to a claim or prior authorization when sending attachments.
-They are mapped to the [`$submit-attachment`] parameters and their corresponding x12n 275 analogs in the following table:
+They are mapped to the [`$submit-attachment`] parameters <span class="bg-danger" markdown="1">and their corresponding x12n 275 analogs</span><!-- new-content --> in the following table:

 {% include attachments_to_275.md %}